 Delegated matter Delegated to 2 Operational responsibility 1.
 Standing Orders (SOs) and Standing Fi nancial Instructions (SFIs) a.
 Final authority in interpretation of Standing Orders Chair Chair b.
 Notifying Directors, employees and governors of their responsibilities within the Standing Orders and Standing Financial Instructions and ensuring that they understand the responsibilities Chief Executive All Line Managers c.
 Responsibility for security of the Foundation Trust's property, avoiding loss, exercising economy and efficiency in using resources and conforming to Standing Orders, Standing Financial Instructions and financial procedures Chief Executive All Directors and Employees d.
 Suspension of Standing Orders Board of Directors Board of Directors e.
 Review suspension of Standing Orders Audit Committee Audit Committee f.
 Variation or amendment to Standing Orders Board of Directors Audit Committee g.
 Emergency powers relating to the authorities retained by the Board of Directors Chair and Chief Executive with two non-executives Chair and Chief Executive with two non-executives h.
 Disclosure of non-compliance with Standing Orders to the Chief Executive (report to the Board of Directors) All staff All staff i.
-Disclosure of non-compliance with SFIs to the Director of Finance (report to the Audit Committee) All staff All staff j.
-Advice on interpretation or application of SFIs and this Scheme of Delegation Director of Finance Director of Finance with input from Internal Audit 2.
+Disclosure of non-compliance with SFIs to the Chief Finance Officer (report to the Audit Committee) All staff All staff j.
+Advice on interpretation or application of Chief Finance Chief Finance Officer with input SFIs and this Scheme of Delegation Officer from Internal Audit 2.
 Audit arrangements a.
-Ensure an adequate internal audit service is provided Audit Committee Director of Finance b.
-To make recommendations to the Council of Governors in respect of the appointment, re-appointment and removal of the external auditor and to approve the remuneration in respect of the external auditor Audit Committee (for recommendation to the Council of Governors for approval) Director of Finance c.
-Monitor and review the effectiveness of the internal audit function Audit Committee Director of Finance d.
+Ensure an adequate internal audit service is provided Audit Committee Chief Finance Officer b.
+To make recommendations to the Council of Governors in respect of the appointment, re-appointment and removal of the external auditor and to approve the remuneration in respect of the external auditor Audit Committee (for recommendation to the Council of Governors for approval) Chief Finance Officer c.
+Monitor and review the effectiveness of the internal audit function Audit Committee Chief Finance Officer d.
 Review, appraise and report in accordance with Public Sector Internal Audit Standards (PSIAS) and best practice Audit Committee Head of Internal Audit